 - We conduct chemistry, physics, earth science, zoology, botany explorations, insect and macro-organism discoveries.

 - We have field day which is a casual event of water related fun and old fashion country-styled relay races like an egg toss, water balloon toss and ice cream parties, special science shows and presentations.

-A day filled with relay races and team based challenges, monster volcano making, rocket launching, and so much more.
+The end of every camp session concludes with a day filled with classic relay races and team based challenges, egg toss, water balloon toss, bucket brigade, monster volcano making, rocket launching, ice cream sundae party, and so much more.